"

 This chapter:

-• examines the decline of Social Disorganization Theory in the 1970s, noting criticism of its reliance on official data and the theory’s reduced focus in criminological studies until its partial resurgence in the 1990s.
+• examines the decline of Social Disorganization Theory in the 1970s, noting criticism of its reliance on official data and the theory’s decreased focus in criminological studies until its partial resurgence in the 1990s.

 • Print a copy or have access to this reading via a digital device for in class review and discussion.